USA and the UK

 - Attending business meetings or consultations

-- Travel to the United States for the primary purpose of giving birth in the U.S. in order to obtain U.S. citizenship for their child
+- Travel to America for the primary purpose of giving birth to obtain U.S. citizenship for their child

 - Participate in paid performances or any other paid professional performance before a paying audience